conor-b-abraham/conor-b-abraham.github.io/_resources/1_FibMap.md

     </div>
 </div>
 <div class="caption">
     Figure 7: An example fibril showing the proper order of segments in the topology.
-The fibril shown is an extended version of the human Serum Amyloid A (hSAA) fibril resolved by Cryo-EM ([PDB 6MST](https://www.rcsb.org/structure/6MST)) by Liberta et al. [12].
+The fibril shown is an extended version of the human Serum Amyloid A (hSAA) fibril resolved by Cryo-EM (<a href='https://doi.org/10.2210/pdb6MST/pdb'>PDB 6MST</a>) by Liberta et al. [<a href='https://conor-b-abraham.github.io/resources/1_FibMap/#references'>12</a>].
 </div>

 The proper order should be layer by layer and protofilament by protofilament.
 For example, consider the fibril shown in Figure 7 with 12 layers and 2 protofilaments.
 Each segment is named with P[Protofilament #][Layer #] (e.g. the segment in layer 1 and protofilament 1 is P11, the segment in layer 1 and protofilament 2 is P21), the segment in layer 2 and protofilament 1 is P12, etc.).